wim-vdw/terraform-provider-persondb-sdkv2/README.md

 go build -o local_dev_build/terraform-provider-persondb.exe
 ```

-## Run the local development tests
+## Run the local development tests with the Terraform CLI

 Make sure you are located in the `examples` directory.
 File `terraformrc-local-dev` contains the Terraform CLI dev configuration overrides for the local development tests.